monster-js/monster-js/docs/docs/unit-testing/component-testing.md

 });
 ```

-Child components that are not needed to be tested can be registered as external component.
+Child components that are not needed in testing the current component should be registered as external component.

 ## The tester.createComponent function